 Meyer supports data-centric research projects from a variety of disciplines.
 Many of her consultations revolve around the National Institutes of Health’s i2b2 (informatics for integrating biology to bedside) tool.
 This tool provides access to a “limited data set” of clinical observations from UF’s integrated data repository (IDR).
 With over 1 billion observations on over 1 million patients, access to IDR records facilitates new discoveries, cohort counts for grant proposals, planning clinical trials and IRB protocols.
 Sarah recently collaborated with two nursing students to conduct a pilot study to update risk factors of a clinical decision support system (CDSS) for hospital-acquired delirium.
 She provided expertise on clinical health data requirements, i2b2 retrieval and data analysis methods, resulting in a product that has garnered positive feedback from the research community.

 Tiffany Esteban takes a client-centered approach to digital humanities consultations, events, and outreach at the University of Florida.
-With her expertise in digital humanities and library and information science, she advises students and faculty on projects ranging from digital collections of late Victorian children’s literature to concepts for a virtual recreation of 19th century Jerusalem.
-Her endeavors—including a collaborative presentation on the Japan Disasters Digital Archive at Harvard University, and a guide to digital humanities tools at the University of Florida—center the work of Black, Indigenous and People of Color (BIPOC) in the field.
-Her efforts build relationships throughout campus around a shared interest in the intersection of human cultures and digital technologies.
+With her expertise in digital humanities and library and information science, she advises students, instructors, and researchers on multilingual digital projects, international digital libraries, and digital games.
+She also facilitates community-centric programming through her leadership roles in the UF Digital Humanities Working Group and the Florida Digital Humanities Consortium.
+To support international digital humanities initiatives, she has consulted on the Islam Burkina Faso Collection (Library Press at UF) and other projects, presented on the Japan Disasters Digital Archive (Harvard University), and co-organized the Global Digital Humanities Symposium 2022.
+Her endeavors center the work of Black, Indigenous and People of Color (BIPOC) in the field, and her efforts build relationships around a shared interest in the intersection of human cultures and digital technologies.